 Hot Springs native Bitty Martin was indoctrinated into the spa city’s raucous illegal gambling and nightlife at a young age.
-The newborn twin was so tiny at birth, she spent six weeks in St. Joseph’s Hospital nursery only blocks from the Southern Club casino and nightclub.
+The newborn twin was so tiny at birth that she had to spend six weeks in St. Joseph’s Hospital nursery only blocks from the Southern Club casino and nightclub.
 (Identical twin Mitsy went home after three weeks.)
-A Stonecipher’s Deluxe Studio photographer snapped this picture of the toddlers, their mother and big sister as they strolled Central Avenue not far from the notorious nightclub that had once been the winter-spring hangout for gangsters Al Capone and Lucky Luciano.
-Over the years, the vintage photographs taken along Central Avenue’s sidewalks have become collector’s items for spa city families.
+A Stonecipher’s Deluxe Studio photographer snapped this picture of the toddlers, their mother and big sister as they strolled Central Avenue not far from the notorious nightclub that once had been the winter-to-spring hangout for gangsters Al Capone and Lucky Luciano.
+Over the years, the vintage photographs taken along Central Avenue’s sidewalks became collector’s items for spa city families.

 * Martin received a BSBA in Marketing from Henderson State University in Arkadelphia, Arkansas and went on to serve as Hot Springs' YWCA Executive Director.
 She also worked for the Arkansas State Parks & Tourism Reseach Division, Arkansas Times magazine, KATV-Channel 7/ABC affiliate, and the Arkansas Democrat-Gazette.
 Returning to college at the University of Arkansas Little Rock, she earned an ADN in Nursing, became a RN, then worked in operating rooms across the country.
 Over the years, she founded many organizations and events and currently is the founder and director of a highly exclusive national nursing network.